-Map 3 contained in Appendix C displays the location of Prime Agricultural Soils in Halifax Township.
-As can be seen from Map 3, prime agricultural soils are located within the Planning Area.
-Construction of any structural alternative will result in minimal disturbance of these soils, if any; however, approval from the Agricultural Land Condemnation Approval Board may need to be secured.
+Map No. 3 contained in Appendix C displays the location of Prime Agricultural Soils in the four municipalities in the Planning Area.
+As can be seen from Map No. 4, prime agricultural soils are located within the Planning Area.
+Construction of any structural alternative will result in minimal disturbance to these soils, if any; however, approval from the Agricultural Land Condemnation Approval Board may need to be secured.